gaikwadtejas861/Personal_Portfolio/README.md

 This is my
 Personal Portfolio
-which include my info and skills education.
+which include my personal info, skills and education.
 ..
 .
 .